 Temple’s cinematic career cooled when she entered her teens although she continued to work.
 The actress married at age 17 in 1945, only to divorce in 1949, a year after giving birth to her first child.
 In December 1950, she wed businessman Charles Black, and that same month announced her retirement from movie making.
 During the late 1950s and early 1960s, Temple, who had two children with her second husband, returned briefly to the entertainment business and hosted a TV show.
 She also became active in California’s Republican Party and in 1967 made an unsuccessful bid for the U.S. House of Representatives.
 In 1969, President Richard Nixon named her a delegate to the United Nations General Assembly.
 In 1972, Temple underwent treatment for breast cancer and became one of the first well-known women to speak out about the disease.
 From 1974 to 1976, she was President Gerald Ford’s ambassador to Ghana, and won praise for her work in that role.
 She went on to serve as Ford’s chief of protocol from 1976 to 1977.
 Under President George H.W.
 Bush, Temple was appointed the U.S. ambassador to Czechoslovakia in 1989 and saw the collapse of communism in that country.

-In 1999, Temple, who earned an honorary Academy Award at age 6, was named one of the 50 greatest screen legends by the American Film Institute.
+In 1999, Temple was named one of the 50 greatest screen legends by the American Film Institute.